UMM-CSci-3601-S17/digital-display-garden-iteration-2-omaranwar/Documentation/ExcelFileRequirements.md

 ###First Column
 One of few assumptions we make about the format of the spreadsheet is that the first column has a value for every row in the spreadsheet.
 Beyond that the actual contents of the first row does not affect how the file will be parsed.

+###Text Styling
+The tools we are using to read in the Excel file do not give our code information about text styling.
+For this reason, we can not change how our system parses based on text styling.

+**Beyond that, the spreedsheet is yours!!!**